-The Triple Alcoves Trail as a very short and easy venture out to the west rim of Marble Canyon.
+Triple Alcoves Trail is a very short and easy venture out to the west rim of Marble Canyon.
 It's not challenging nor legendary, but the minimal effort pays off big with a great view and guaranteed solitude in this lightly traveled corner of the state.

-If you are in the House Rock Valley/Saddle Mountain area, this is a must do.
-The view is great and the walk is so short and easy, there is really no reason not to knock it out. - May 23 2010 hippiepunkpirate
+If you are in the House Rock Valley/Saddle Mountain area, this is a must-do.
+The view is excellent and the walk is so short and easy, there is no reason not to knock it out.